Las Vegas Raiders: Final years of the Gruden era and Rich Bisaccia (2020–2021)

-Final years of the Gruden era and Rich Bisaccia (2020–2021)

 On January 22, 2020, it was announced that the Raiders had moved to Las Vegas.
 The Raiders played the 2020 season without fans in attendance for home games due to the ongoing COVID-19 pandemic.
 They started the season 6–3, but lost five of their last seven games to finish the season 8–8 and miss the playoffs for the fourth consecutive season.

 A league investigation in 2021 revealed that Gruden had used racist, misogynistic, and homophobic language in emails in 2011 while working for ESPN.
 The emails referred to NFL commissioner Roger Goodell as a "faggot" and a "clueless anti football pussy".
 He also said Goodell should not have pressured the Rams to draft "queers", referring to Michael Sam, the first openly gay player drafted in NFL history.
 He also stated that players who protest the National Anthem should be "fired", specifically referring to former 49ers safety Eric Reid.
 Gruden also called then United States Vice President Joe Biden a "nervous clueless pussy".
 He resigned on October 11, 2021, after more details of the emails were released by The New York Times.
 Special Teams Coordinator, Rich Bisaccia, was named the interim head coach of the Raiders following Gruden's resignation.
 Shortly after the resignation, owner Mark Davis refused to comment on the controversy.

 On November 2, 2021, starting wide receiver Henry Ruggs was arrested and charged with multiple felonies after killing a woman in a car crash.
 Later that day, the Raiders released Ruggs.
 On November 8, cornerback Damon Arnette was released after a video surfaced of him brandishing firearms.
 The Raiders finished with a 10–7 record and earned a Wild Card playoff berth.
 The Raiders saw their season end with a 26–19 loss to the Cincinnati Bengals in the Wild Card Round.